UltherapyView Before and Afters

 - FDA approved

-The dermatologists at the Maryland Laser, Skin, and Vein Institute have been safely performing Ulthera treatments for four years.
+The dermatologists at the Maryland Laser, Skin, and Vein Institute have been safely performing Ultherapy treatments since 2010.

 How does Ultherapy work?The Ultherapy device uses sound waves targeted beneath the skin to gently heat, tighten and lift the skin, creating a younger, firmer look.
 And because Ultherapy uses ultrasound, the surface skin is left undisturbed.
 In addition to the initial lifting, Ultherapy also prompts the body to generate new collagen, restoring skin over time to an even more youthful appearance and texture.

 Ultherapy can help to lift brows and give eyes a wider, fresher look, and the Ultherapy treatment generally takes between 30 and 60 minutes - and usually only one treatment!
 Results appear gradually over the course of two to three months, ensuring that there are no sudden dramatic changes to how you look, but rather a gradual tightening that looks entirely natural.

 How does Ultherapy differ from laser treatments?

 Lasers typically treat issues in the superficial layers of the skin, such as fine lines, wrinkles, and acne.
 Ultherapy treats the deep skin layer and foundation layer to lift and tighten the skin.
 Laser treatments can be used in addition to Ultherapy to address surface issues on the skin.